mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Post-compromise security is provided between epochs by members regularly updating their leaf key in the ratchet tree.
 Updating their leaf key prevents group secrets from continuing to be encrypted to public keys whose private keys had previously been compromised.
-Note that sending an Update does not achieve PCS until another member sends a Commit.
+Note that sending an Update proposal does not achieve PCS until another member includes it in a Commit.
 Members can achieve immediate PCS by sending their own Commit and populating the `path` field, as described in {{commit}}.